saltstack/salt/doc/topics/tutorials/halite.rst

 Configuring Halite Permissions
 ==============================

 Configuring Halite access permissions is easy.
-By default you only need to ensure that the @runner group is configured.
-In the /etc/salt/master file uncomment and modify the following lines:
+By default, you only need to ensure that the @runner group is configured.
+In the /etc/salt/master file, uncomment and modify the following lines:

 .. code-block:: yaml